 You can have a lot of intimacy, enjoyment and pleasure without "going all the way" -- so there is no need to expose yourself and your partner to the exponentially greater risk of STDs, greater risk of pregnancy, hurt feelings of broken commitments, and difficulty in breaking a relationship up if you don't go to the final steps of sexual involvement.

 If you are married, you have committed to a monogamous relationship and you need to be a man of integrity -- no matter what temptations you face, how angry you might be, or what your partner has done.
-Get divorced first, if you have to.
-(Although you need to know that this will probably persist for quite awhile as a messy element of your life -- especially if you have children.)
+Get divorced first, if you have to -- and not just "separated" before you start having sex with another woman.
+(Be aware that divorce is very messy, costly, and a lifetime complication -- especially if you have children.)

 You will spend years of your life living down an infidelity decision even if you repent and are granted forgiveness (by your spouse, children, friends, parents, and/or God/Jesus).

 If you are not married but are involved as living together, engaged, or going steady -- you are still monogamously committed and must live by this promise.
-It won't be as bad as if your are married, but it won't be pleasant, either.
+It won't be as complicated and hurtful as if your are married, but it won't be pleasant, either.

 Never pay for sex.
 STDs are a great possibility if you do this, of course.
 You are also using another person.
 There is also a possibility that this is a trap that could result in theft, assault, or very expensive blackmail.
 If you are that needful of sexual release, self-stimulation will take care of your need.